physiodatatoolbox/docs/docs/features.md

 {% include image.html
     img="user-guide/physioanalyzers/icg-ensemble-module-gui-1.png"
     title= page.title
-    id="gui-1"
-    caption="
-    The ICG Ensemble Analyzer (Manual Scoring) GUI, showing: the ICG signal and the R-peak times (top graph, labeled dZ/dt); the current epoch data (leftmost table); the ensemble ECG and ICG curves, as well as the individual waveforms (two center graphs); and, the individual waveform data (rightmost table).
+    caption="The ICG Ensemble Analyzer (Manual Scoring) GUI, showing: the ICG signal and the R-peak times (top graph, labeled dZ/dt); the current epoch data (leftmost table); the ensemble ECG and ICG curves, as well as the individual waveforms (two center graphs); and, the individual waveform data (rightmost table)." %}
-    " %}

 ##  Blood Pressure Analyzer
 Standard statistics regarding the systolic, diastolic and mean arterial blood pressures can be extracted using the Blood Pressure Analyzer module.